 Carnitine and acylcarnitines are fundamental compounds for fatty acids metabolism.
-They widely exist in animals, plants and some microorganisms.
+They widely exist in animals, plants, and some microorganisms.
 Carnitine ranges from 0.2 to 6 mmol/kg in animal tissues, especially high in the heart and skeletal muscle.
-With methionine and lysine from protein degradation as precursors, L-Carnitine are synthesized in kidney, liver and brain of organisms.
-Through the circulation, carnitine and acylcarnitines are transported to other tissues to fulfill their roles.
-Meat, fish and dairy products are the main source of carnitine.
+With methionine and lysine from protein degradation as precursors, L-Carnitine is synthesized in the kidney, liver, and brain of organisms.
+Through circulation, carnitine and acylcarnitines are transported to other tissues to fulfill their roles.
+Meat, fish, and dairy products are the main sources of carnitine.

 Fatty acids must be oxidized through β-oxidation in mitochondria to generate energy.
-However, fatty acyl-CoA thioesters can't directly pass through the inner membrane of mitochondrial.
-Carnitine plays a vital role in transporting fatty acyl-CoA thioesters into mitochondrial.
-Through the process, carnitine maintains the balance between free and acyl-CoA intermediates, which is potentially toxic to cells.
-Besides, carnitine assists the removal of excess acyl groups from mitochondria through the action of carnitine octanoyltransferase.
+However, fatty acyl-CoA thioesters can't directly pass through the inner membrane of mitochondria.
+Carnitine plays a vital role in transporting fatty acyl-CoA thioesters into mitochondria.
+Through this process, carnitine maintains the balance between free and acyl-CoA intermediates, which is potentially toxic to cells.
+Besides, carnitine assists in the removal of excess acyl groups from mitochondria through the action of carnitine octanoyltransferase.

 A number of enzymes are involved in the above-mentioned processes.
-CPT-I (carnitine palmitoyltransferase I) exists in the mitochondrial outer membrane, CPT-II (carnitine palmitoyltransferase II) locates on the matrix side of the inner membrane and carnitine: acylcarnitine translocase is an integral inner membrane protein.
-Firstly, on the outer membrane of mitochondrial, by binding to coenzyme A, fatty acids are activated and convert to highly polar acyl-CoA, which can't pass the inner membrane of mitochondrial.
-Then, the acyl group is transferred from acyl-CoA to carnitine and form acylcarnitines, which, with the help of translocase, can enter inner membrane of mitochondrial.
-And then acyl-CoA is metabolized in two-carbon units through β-oxidation and regenerate acetyl-CoA.
-Finally, through action of carnitine acetyltransferase, acetyl groups are transferred to carnitine and form acetylcarnitine, which can be transported out of the mitochondria.
+CPT-I (carnitine palmitoyltransferase I) exists in the mitochondrial outer membrane, CPT-II (carnitine palmitoyltransferase II) locates on the matrix side of the inner membrane, and carnitine: acylcarnitine translocase is an integral inner membrane protein.
+Firstly, on the outer membrane of the mitochondria, by binding to coenzyme A, fatty acids are activated and converted to highly polar acyl-CoA, which can't pass the inner membrane of the mitochondria.
+Then, the acyl group is transferred from acyl-CoA to carnitine and forms acylcarnitines, which, with the help of translocase, can enter the inner membrane of the mitochondria.
+And then acyl-CoA is metabolized in two-carbon units through β-oxidation and regenerates acetyl-CoA.
+Finally, through the action of carnitine acetyltransferase, acetyl groups are transferred to carnitine and form acetylcarnitine, which can be transported out of the mitochondria.

-The deficiencies of any of these enzymes can lead to accumulation of acyl-CoA of specific chain lengths, which are toxic to cells if can’t removed in time from the body through the formation of acylcarnitines.
-Acylcarnitine analysis enables the diagnosis of for inherited disorders of fatty acid and organic acid metabolism.
+The deficiencies of any of these enzymes can lead to the accumulation of acyl-CoA of specific chain lengths, which are toxic to cells if not removed from the body through the formation of acylcarnitines.
+Acylcarnitine analysis enables the diagnosis of inherited disorders of fatty acid and organic acid metabolism.
 Though acylcarnitine analysis results are for a specific disorder in some cases, further testing is needed to confirm the diagnosis in most cases.